OpenDDS/DeveloperResources/node-websocket-chat/README.md

 Thus, there is two levels of fan-out.
 First, a message is distributed to all of the server instances.
-Then, it is distributed to all of the clients of a server instance.
+Then, it is distributed to all of the clients of each server instance.

 ## Building and Running